alb95/sbdlib/README.md

 # NetworkProject
-A list of algorithms based on graph theory for network analysis
+A list of algorithms for network analysis